 Learn more about Don F. Pratt Museum, Ft.
 Campbell Kentucky.

 The Pratt Museum is named for BG Don F. Pratt who was the assistant Division Commander who died leading the glider element into Normandy on D-Day.
+BG Pratt was an outstanding if quiet leader who helped train the 101st and prepared it for combat, along with MG Lee, our first Division Commander.

 The Pratt Museum exhibits include an original WACO CG-4A glider, a variety of armor from WWII, and an extensive collection of aircraft used in vertical envelopment ranging from the WWII C-47 to the UH-60 "Blackhawk" helicopter.